COMPARATIVE STUDY OF ORGANIC FARMING IN INDIA AND CHINA

 Sign up to view the full document!

-Also, the terms organic can be loosely be termed as the avoidance of synthetic means of crop production or animal husbandry.
 The greatest culprit is the use of inorganic fertilizers and pesticides to boost yields.
 Also, hormonal injection and use of antibiotics in animal husbandry go contrary to organic farming.
 Background Agriculture has been the center of man's civilization for many years.
 Animal husbandry was soon exposed to synthetic means of increasing productivity.
 Hormonal therapy, artificial selection, and breeding among others were used to enhance those qualities that resulted in more yields and suppress others (Francis, 2016).
 Although the new improvements were welcome, the proponents behind this were blind to the long terms effects of synthetic crop production.
 Soon, farmers realized that there was a decrease in soil fertility, increased erosions, and soil compaction.

-Sign up to view the full document!

 Overall yield was decreased after some time which was traced back to these new methods of crop production.
 The market was barely there.

+Sign up to view the full document!

 Customers could not find any difference between organic and inorganic products apart from the undesirability of organically raised products.
 This has changed with increased awareness and legislation that has differentiated organic products from the synthetic ones.
 The market is no longer supply driven but demand is driven.
 Customers are demanding more organic products than they were a while ago.
 In a technical manner, they are components of carbon that make life forms.
 Inorganic components are also found in the foundation of life but either as trace elements or in conjunction with others (Weil et al. Their use achieves the intended purposes but has detrimental side effects which pose a long-term threat to crop failure and sustainability.
+Therefore organic farming has evolved into a discipline that describes the methods that can be classified as organic and those that do not.

 Sign up to view the full document!

-Therefore organic farming has evolved into a discipline that describes the methods that can be classified as organic and those that do not.
 Basically, all synthetic fertilizers and pesticides are prohibited from organic farming.
 The hazards posed by human waste makes the use of such products dangerous to the consumers.
 In plants, growth regulators and hormones which are all synthetic are prohibited.
 Organic farming ensures that plants are grown close to their natural environments.
 The use of antibiotics, hormones and artificial insemination (AI) in animals is also excluded from organic farming (Fahad et al. AI is grossed over by the widespread practice of using it with genetically modified semen which makes its contrary to organic farming goals.
 This is done to re-circulate nutrients back to the soil.
+The work of microbes breaks down the complex matter into simple organism materials that can be easily absorbed by the plants for their use (Mäder et al.

 Sign up to view the full document!

-The work of microbes breaks down the complex matter into simple organism materials that can be easily absorbed by the plants for their use (Mäder et al. Natural breeding is also another way of increasing productivity.
+Natural breeding is also another way of increasing productivity.
 This is done by selecting those plants that exhibit qualities that can be expressed for continued productivity.
 The bearers of these qualities whether animals or plants became the parents of the next generations.
 Laws are enacted in countries willing to pursue organic farming that provide standards to be met for products to be termed as organic.
 It is illegal in most countries to have inorganic products labeled as organic.
 This is tantamount to false advertising which is an offense (Parasidis et al. Importantly, the legislation stretches back to the source of the product.

-Sign up to view the full document!

 By ensuring that the farm itself is free from inorganic traces, laws ensure that the practice of organic farming is well maintained.
 They either plant early or late to ensure there is little or no cross-pollination with inorganic crops.

+Sign up to view the full document!

 This legislation is well documented which ensure that there is sufficient information for anyone who is willing to become an inorganic farmer.
 Furthermore, the legislation ensures that customers are not hoodwinked in the market.
 The government, in this case, certifies that a product is organic by either giving a certificate or a stamp indicating the status of the product (Reganold&Wachter, 2016).
 Also, a disclosure is required for these products which are not organic but are sold as close associates.
-This practice has limited organic products to niche markets where the volumes are barely sustainable (Basha et al.
+This practice has limited organic products to niche markets where the volumes are barely sustainable (Basha et al. However, the long-term danger of products started seeping into the market.

-Sign up to view the full document!

-However, the long-term danger of products started seeping into the market.
 The availability of alternatives inform of organic products started the market reforms.
 This reform came as a change from supply pushed the market to a demand pulled one.

+Sign up to view the full document!

 The legislation that demarcated the line between inorganic and organic food has made the products more appealing and distinct (Willer&Lernoud, 2016).
 However, it is with the bitter realization that many discovered the unsuitability of inorganic products.
 This is what led to the organic movement.
 The key is to ensure sustainability of food production both in volume and quality (Godfray& Garnett, 2014).
 The food should be able to satisfy the population as well as minimize hazards it poses to the customers.
 Health hazards are among the greatest threats from inorganic products.

-Sign up to view the full document!

 A deep insight was sought from the Research Institute of Organic Agriculture that makes various publications on global state of organic farming.
 In addition, the research depended on data from the world watch institute that provides status update on the sustainability efforts carried out in various sectors.

+Sign up to view the full document!

 Other articles especially those that are forced on China and India organic farming were consulted in varying scales.
 The research excised due diligence in verifying the credibility of the data from these sources.
 This was done by using articles which were peer-reviewed and approvable by learning and research institutions.
 In India, the usage is much lower at 165 kilograms per hectare of arable land.
 Farmers Acceptance Level In India there are 585,200 Indian producers who have shifted from synthetic to organic farming.

-Sign up to view the full document!

 However, in China, only 9,900 farmers engage in organic farming.
 Number of Organic Producers China has a small number of organic producers numbering to 9,900.
 India on the other hand has 585,200 organic food producers.
 Organic farming pales in comparisons with other forms of farming.
 To underscore this, most of the land is in rural areas and is poorly managed.

+Sign up to view the full document!

-This land represents only 0.
-3% of arable land in China.
+This land represents only 0. of arable land in China.
 Goals of sustainable organic farming pale in face of such underutilization.
 It was here that traditional methods of farming and science mingled to yield the protocols of organic farming that still useful even today.
 Therefore compared to China, India is way ahead in organic farming.
 The population pressure is almost comparable despite the huge urbanization in China.
+However, the spirits of sustainability make India conducive to the growth of organic markets.
+Farmers have a rich heritage which they are reluctant to erode with science and polluting products.
+A huge percentage of all world fertilizer and related products like pesticides are used in China.
+While this future may be amplified by the vastness of the country, the efforts dedicated towards better practices are virtually nonexistent.

 Sign up to view the full document!